-To be fair, there may not be as much creative wiggle room for highly technical products in niche industries.
-But here’s what’s REALLY boring: a brand that it totally void of human emotion, personality or lasting impact.
+Well here’s what’s REALLY boring: a brand that’s totally void of human emotion, personality or lasting impact.
 And that’s where storytelling marketing can really help you shine.
 Here’s a look at why you should make stories part of your marketing strategy, plus some simple ideas to get started.

 Source: Fast Company Infographic, How Storytelling Affects the Brain.

-For more brainy bites to apply to your marketing strategy, also check out these 5 Psychological Hacks to Inspire Your Copywriting Techniques.
+For more writing techniques to apply to your marketing strategy, also check out these 5 Psychological Hacks to Inspire Your Copywriting Techniques.

 Ok, so your customers’ brains are ripe for a good story.
 Now what?
-Where does that leave the swath of B2B marketers who describe their business as “really boring?”
+How do we apply this to your B2B brand marketing?

 Let’s first define what we mean by a “story.”
-We’re not talking about long-form, Oscar-worthy stuff here.
-Even the simplest idea can be communicated in a story-like format that will spur those brainwaves and cause your customers to feel something.
+We’re not talking about long-form, Pulitzer-Prize-worthy stuff here.
+Even the simplest idea can be communicated in a narrative-like format that will spur those brainwaves and cause your customers to feel something.

 Let’s say your business manufactures medical devices.
 Your company’s surgical device “increased patient eligibility for an arthritic procedure by 12 times.”
 Impressive from a business standpoint – but did you “feel” something when you read that fact?

-Now what if we learned how that surgical device made Mauve Cutler eligible for a surgery that changed her life: with movement in her hands, Mauve learned sign language and was able to communicate with her six-year-old granddaughter for the first time.
+Now, what if we learned how that surgical device made the recently widowed Bess Cutler eligible for a surgery that changed her life: with movement in her hands again, Bess rekindled her passion for piano and started offering lessons to neighborhood children.

 If you’ve been tracking your website visitors, you may find that the About Us page is one of the most frequently visited pages on any given B2B website.
 Why?
 For prospective customers considering using your products or services, they want to get a peek behind the curtain to get a better sense of you.
 So what’s your story?